-K1C shares office space and equipment obtained through leases that expire in various years through 2025.
-The Commercial Club Foundation (the Foundation) is obligated under an operating lease for office rent that expires on December 31, 2023.
+K1C shares office space and equipment obtained through leases.
+The Commercial Club Foundation (the Foundation) is obligated under an operating lease for office rent.
 K1C is allocated rental expense from the Foundation based on rental space that it occupies.
 Included in the allocated rental expense are additional payments under leases for taxes and other operating expenses incurred during the lease period.
 K1C determines if a contract contains a lease when the contract conveys the right to control the use of identified property, plant or equipment for a period of time in exchange for consideration.
-Upon such identification and commencement of a lease, K1C establishes a right of use ("ROU") asset and a lease liability in the statement of financial position.
+Upon such identification and commencement of a lease, K1C establishes a right of use (ROU) asset and a lease liability in the statements of financial position.